maxtost10/Molecule-Toxicity-Classification/README.md

 It is not enough to predict toxicity; we must know *why* a molecule is toxic.

 ### LightGBM: SHAP Analysis
-Using SHAP (SHapley Additive exPlanations), we identified that specific structural patterns (Morgan bits) and the number of aromatic rings were the strongest predictors of toxicity.
+Using SHAP (SHapley Additive exPlanations), we identified that the Number of Aromatic Rings (NumAromaticRings) was a top predictor for toxicity.

 ![LGBM SHAP](Figures/lgbm_shap.png)

+**🧪 Science Check**: This aligns with known toxicology.
+Aromatic rings are chemically stable, but upon metabolic bioactivation by the liver's cytochrome P450 system, they can be converted into reactive metabolites (like epoxides or quinones).
+These reactive species can form covalent adducts with DNA or proteins, leading to cellular injury—a classic mechanism of hepatotoxicity.

 ### GAT: Attention Rollout
 For the Graph model, we implemented a custom attention visualization.
 Standard attention only looks at the last layer.
 We perform **Attention Rollout** by accumulating the "outgoing influence" of every atom across **all layers** (not just the final one).
 This tells us which atoms consistently drove the decision-making process throughout the network's depth.